 Now for the fun part!
 You need to cover your kitchen table with a clean table cloth.
 Believe it or not, you are going to use the tablecloth to roll your strudel.

 Sprinkle the table cloth and your dough generously with flour and begin to roll out your dough.
-Once it has been rolled out as thinly as possible, brush some oil on the surface of the dough.
-This will prevent the dough from drying out while you are stretching it out.
+Once rolled out as thinly as possible, brush some oil on the surface of the dough.
+This prevents the dough from drying out while you are stretching it out.

 Are you ready to be amazed?
 Make fists with both your hands, get under the dough and stretch the dough.
 Keep pulling and stretching the dough, focusing on the center part.
 Continue to gently pull and stretch the dough.
 Once the dough reaches the entire surface of your table, try to anchor the dough on the side of your table.
 You will notice that the ends are a little thick.
 These can be cut off once you are finished stretching the dough.

 Let the dough air dry for about 5 minutes.
 After which sprinkle and brush some melted butter over the entire surface.
 I have to say the first time I tried it, I did not put nearly enough butter… but you know what they say, practice makes perfect.

 Spread some freshly made bread crumbs, followed by the ricotta filling on the top part of the dough, fold over about 3 inches of dough and start rolling with the help of the table cloth.